 Read the full answer

-7. What does zero out of pocket mean?
+7. What does insurance assistance available mean?

-Zero out of pocket usually means the repair is covered through the qualifying terms of the insurance claim and policy.
+insurance assistance available usually means the repair is covered through the qualifying terms of the insurance claim and policy.
 Each claim is different, so the exact details depend on the insurer, the deductible situation, and the coverage involved.

 Read the full answer